3 Top Tips for a Stand-Out Cornell Essay 2024-2025

 College of Architecture, Art, and Planning

 How do your interests directly connect with your intended major at the College of Architecture, Art, and Planning (AAP)?
 Why architecture (B.Arch), art (BFA), or urban and regional studies (URS)?
 B. Arch applicants, please provide an example of how a creative project or passion sparks your motivation to pursue a 5-year professional degree program.
-BFA applicants may want to consider how they could integrate a range of interests and available resources at Cornell into a coherent art practice.
+BFA applicants may want to to consider how they could integrate a range of interests and available resources at Cornell into a coherent art practice.
 URS students may want to emphasize their enthusiasm and depth of interest in the study of urban and regional issues.
+(650 word limit)

 The College of Architecture, Art, and Planning wants to know how you connect your creative passions with your scholastic interests here.
 Think about what you learn about or engage with of your own volition, not just because you're required to.
 In other words, when you fall down an Internet rabbit hole, what are you often researching?